 Dear Akhila & Riya,

-I shall provide some information on the All India Consumer Price Index and Industrial DA as follows.
+Information on All India Consumer Price Index and Industrial DA

 Considering the cost of living and other factors, Wage Revision is typically done every five or ten years.
 However, with inflation rising daily and the value of money subsequently decreasing, waiting until the next Wage Revision is not practical.
 This is why Dearness Allowance (DA) is introduced.